 Table of ContentsShareholder Register DefinitionA Little More on What is a Shareholder RegisterWhat does a Shareholder Register Contain?Special considerations for a shareholder registerThe Maintenance of a Shareholder RegisterConclusionAcademic Research

 A shareholder register is a record of the company's shareholders who currently own shares in the company.
 In other words, it is a record containing a list of active company owners.
 The company creates the first register at the same time as its founding time.
 According to the law, the company has to keep updating the list regularly.

-A Little More on What is a Shareholder Register
+How is a Shareholder Register Used?

 The shareholder register allows the corporation, the shareholders, and the public to know the company's ownership structure.
 The register contains vital information about the company's shareholders.